Efesencan/BU-Cloud-Computing/README.md

 ChRIS (ChRIS Research Integration Service) ([ChRIS](http://chrisproject.org/)) is an active open-source distributed data and computation framework, developed from inception as a platform to facilitate the execution of complex (research-focused) compute operations by non-technical users.
 Its genesis arose from a realization that considerable programs of value exist in the research world and the observation that most (if not all) of these programs are rarely used by anyone other than the original authors.
 ChRIS, at its heart, is a platform that attempts to cross this divide.
 It has grown into a container-based scheduling system that uses various other container scheduler backends (such as Kubernetes, docker swarm, and Red Hat OpenShift).
 It is primarily designed to make cloud computing accessible to non-technical users such as radiologists and other people in the medical domain to get analytical reports of the patient data in a fast and easy way.

-## Motivation behind ChRIS and why is it important?
+## Motivation behind ChRIS and why it is important:

 * ChRIS allows researchers to focus more on their **analysis** rather than thinking about how to build the necessary compute architecture to achieve their analyses.
 * In addition, ChRIS enables running the complex data analysis on **anywhere** such as a local workstation, local compute clusters, and the Cloud without requiring the technical knowledge.